Search for anything...

 Features

-• Up to 15 hours of battery life with quick charging (10 min charge for up to 1 hour of playback).
+• LONG BATTERY LIFE: Up to 15 hours of battery life with quick charging (10 min charge for up to 1 hour of playback).

-• With an IPX4 rating, splashes and sweat wont stop these headphones.
+• WATER RESISTANT: With an IPX4 resistance rating, splashes and sweat wont stop these headphones so you can keep moving to the music.

-• Boost the quality of compressed music files and enjoy streaming music with high quality sound through DSEE.
+• GIVE YOUR MUSIC A BOOST: Boost the quality of compressed music files and enjoy streaming music with high quality sound through DSEE.

-• A pocket-sized case makes it easy to take your headphones with you.
+• POCKET SIZED CASE: A cylindrical charging case makes it easy for you to store your headphones and carry them with you, wherever you go.

-• Easy button operation allows you to switch between Noise Cancelling and Ambient Sound mode with one push.
+• EASY BUTTON OPERATION: Easily switch between Noise Cancelling and Ambient Sound mode with one push.

 Brand: Sony